 Ghana Statistical Service (GSS) is a government institution that is mandated to collect, collate, assess and disseminate official statistics in Ghana.
 It is also required to coordinate and collaborate with Ministries, Departments, and Agencies (MDAs) and other statistical organizations to compile data critical for the management and growth of the country as well as the development of the private sector.

 The GSS was initiated as the Office of the Government Statistician in the year 1948.
-The office was established in the bid to institutionalise the collection and dissemination of statistical information, and with the vision of providing statistical services for evidence-based decision-making, good governance and national development.
-Its name, duties and functions continued to evolve over the decades and was finally established in 1985, based on the Statistical Service Law (PNDC Law 135) as the Ghana Statistical Service.
+The office was established in the bid to institutionalize the collection and dissemination of statistical information, and with the vision of providing statistical services for evidence-based decision-making, good governance, and national development.
+Its name, duties, and functions continued to evolve over the decades and were finally established in 1985, based on the Statistical Service Law (PNDC Law 135) as the Ghana Statistical Service.

 The Service has its headquarters in Accra and over 100 other branch offices scattered across various regions and districts of Ghana.

 The GSS is generally responsible for the collection and analysis of statistical data in the country.
 Below are the major specific functions of the Ghana Statistical Service: